libreai/minerva/doc/global_risks_bigquery_queries.md

-## Global Risk SQL queries for GDELT in Google BigQuery
+## Global Risk SQL queries for GDELT dataset hosted in Google BigQuery

 For each Global Risk in consideration, we provide a SQL query against the GDELT dataset hosted in Google BigQuery as `gdelt-bq.gdeltv2.gkg`.